 “Have you contacted or scheduled an appointment with one your academic advisor?”

-“Have you spoken to your professor or your teaching assistant?”
+“Have you spoken to your professor or your course tutor?”
 (If it’s a concern about a specific class)

 There are many services offered at CSUMB to support your student.
 We offer tutoring support at the Cooperative Learning Center for many courses at CSUMB.
 We also recommend that your student take advantage of professor office hours and form study groups in their classes.
 Lastly, if your student needs more support in regards to academic skill-building like time management, improving study habits, or test-taking strategies, they can meet with a Success Advisor at the Center for Advising, Career and Student Success.